-Table 8: Summary of Roles and Responsibilities
+Table 9: Summary of Roles and Responsibilities

-Committee Summary of Roles and Responsibilities Group Human Resources and Governance Committee This Committee comprises of three (3) non-executive directors of First Mutual, one of whom is the Chairperson.
-This Committee is mandated to deal with staff development and formulate remuneration policies as well as approve remuneration packages for executive directors and senior executives.
-The Committee is responsible for reviewing and assessing organisational structure in line with the Strategy and make recommendations to the Board.
-The Committee reviews recruitment procedures and strives to ensure that remuneration packages remain competitive.
-The Committee acts as a Nominations Committee for Directors to Boards in the Group of Companies and, also, the Committee considers wider corporate governance issues and related party transactions.
+Committee Summary of Roles and Responsibilities Group Human Resources This Committee comprises of three (3) non-executive directors of First Mutual, one of whom Governance Co mmittee s the Chairperson.
+This Committee is mandated to deal with staff development and formulate remuneration policies as well as approve remuneration packages for executive directors and 5 senior executives.
+The Committee is responsible for reviewing and assessing organisational 5 structure in line with the Strategy and make recommendations to the Board.
+The Committee r reviews recruitment procedures and strives to ensure that remuneration packages remain C competitive.
+The Committee acts as a Nominations Committee for Directors to Boards in the (Group of Companies and, also, the Committee considers wider corporate governance issues and related party transactions.
 The Committee has responsibility for drafting the remuneration policy.
-This draws on local and regional survey data from independent advisors to ensure that the remuneration policy is appropriate and relevant to the prevailing times.
-Group Investments Committee This Committee comprises of three (3) non-executive directors one of whom is the Chairperson.
+This draws on local and regional survey data from independent advisors to ensure that the emuneration policy is appropriate and relevant to the prevailing times.
+Group Investme nts Committee This Committee comprises of three (3) non-executive directors one of whom is the Chairperson.
 The Group Chief Executive Officer and Group Finance Director attend in ex officio capacities.
 The Committee formulates investments strategy and policy, reviews the performance of investments within the Group and recommends new investments for approval by the Board.
-The Committee assists the Board in reviewing the implementation of its investment policies and ensures that portfolio management is conducted following the Group's policies.
-Group Risk Committee This Committee comprises of three Non-Executive Directors of First Mutual Holdings Limited.
+The Committee assists the Board in reviewing the implementation of its investment policies and ensures that Crave Diale Can :44 portfolio management is conducted following the Group's policies.
+Group Risk Con imittee This Committee comprises of three Non-Executive Directors of First Mutual Holdings Limited.
 The Committee reviews the Group's overall risk strategy, current risk exposures, and risk governance.
 The Committee considers and approves the remit of the risk management function and reviews reports on material breaches of risk limits, as well as the adequacy of remedial action.
 The Committee also advises the Board on the risk's aspects of proposed strategic transactions.
 The committee liaises with other Board Committees as necessary.